freifunk-gluon/gluon/docs/package/gluon-hoodselector.rst

 * **default domain**

-The default domain doesn’t hold any shapes and represents the inverted area of all other shapes held by other domains with geo coordinates.
+The default domain doesn't hold any shapes and represents the inverted area of all other shapes held by other domains with geo coordinates.
 It will only be entered if a node could not be matched to a geo domain.
 A suggested approach is to define the "old" network as default domain and gradually migrate nodes from